Why we want to end drowning worldwide

 Why the RNLI?

-The RNLI’s work in the UK and Ireland will remain a core focus of attention and resources.
+The RNLI’s work in the UK and Ireland remains a core focus of attention and resources.
 But we also believe it’s our duty to share years of lifesaving knowledge and experience, so that we can make a difference worldwide.

-By our 200th anniversary in 2024, we are seeking a clear national commitment to take action on drowning in countries that account for 25% of the global drowning burden.
+By our 200th anniversary in 2024, we are seeking to reduce the risk of drowning in countries that account for 25% of the global drowning burden.